 Yes, although would suggest to use a lower dose (quarter to half the standard dose stated on pack), depending on how soiled the clothes are – HE machines can generate a lot of foam if excess detergent is used.

 Can I recycle the pump?

-Yes, our 3X Concentrate Laundry Liquid pumps with non-metal springs are fully recyclable and approved by APCO (The Australasian Recycling Label Program).
+Yes, our 3X Concentrate Laundry Liquid pumps with non-metal springs have been assessed as recyclable through the ARL Program.